A clearer way for schools to understand change over time

 It means more time to decide well.

-From Patterns to Priorities
+From Patterns to Shared Understanding

 BrainDash organizes this insight into a simple, shared model of attention: